Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Non-Parametric Transformers

 \subsection{Masking and Optimization}

 \textbf{Masking.} Much like in masked language modeling \citep{devlin2019bert}, we use masks to indicate which values NPT is expected to predict, and to prevent the model from accessing ground truth values.
 Recall that NPT needs to predict $p(\Xb^M \mid \Xb^O)$, with masked values $\Xb^M = \{\Xb_{i, j} \mid \calbm{M}_{i,j} = 1\}$ and observed values $\Xb^O = \{\Xb_{i, j} \mid \calbm{M}_{i,j} = 0\}$.
 Masked values can be either features or targets.
 Canonically, masked language modeling is used to perform self-supervised learning on a sequence of tokens in a sentence~\citep{devlin2019bert}.
-We use such \emph{stochastic feature masking} to mask a feature value $\Xb_{i,j}, j \neq d$ with probability $p_{\text{feature}}$ during training. \emph{Stochastic target masking} is done in the same manner on the targets of the training set $\Xb_{:,d}$ with $p_{\text{target}}$.
-Note that we take great care to avoid test set leakage, and \emph{never} reveal targets of the test set to NPT. \Cref{app:masking_settings} gives full details on the masking procedure.
+We use such \emph{stochastic feature masking} to mask feature values $\Xb_{i,j}, j \neq d$, with probability $p_{\text{feature}}$ during training.
+We also apply stochastic masking to the targets of the training set $\Xb_{:,d}$ with probability $p_{\text{target}}$.
+We call this \emph{stochastic target masking}.
+Note that we take great care to avoid test set leakage and \emph{never} reveal targets of the test set to NPT.
+We refer to \cref{app:masking_settings} for full details of our masking procedure in a variety of settings.

 \textbf{NPT Objective.} During training, we compute the negative log-likelihood loss at training targets $\mathcal{L}^{\textup{Targets}}$ as well as the auxiliary loss from masked-out features $\mathcal{L}^{\textup{Features}}$.
 We write the NPT training objective as $\mathcal{L}^{\textup{NPT}} = (1 - \lambda) \mathcal{L}^{\textup{Targets}} + \lambda \mathcal{L}^{\textup{Features}}$, where $\lambda$ is a hyperparameter.
 At test time, we only mask and compute a loss over the targets of test points.
 See \cref{app:optimization} for optimization details.